-- 20. Upon receipt of a reference from the relevant tribunal, the Doping Review Board shall examine the question of exceptional / special circumstances only, on the basis of the written materials which have been submitted to it.
+- 13. Upon receipt of a reference from the relevant tribunal, the Doping Review Board shall examine only the question of whether there are grounds to justify an elimination, reduction or suspension of the period of Ineligibility on the basis claimed by the Athlete, by reference to the written materials which have been submitted to it.
 The Doping Review Board shall have the power: - (a) to exchange views on the matter by e-mail, telephone, facsimile or in person; - (b) to call for further evidence or documents; - (c) to call for any further explanation from the Athlete; - (d) if necessary, to request the attendance of the Athlete before it.

-Based on a review of the written materials submitted to it, including any further evidence or documents, or further explanation provided by the Athlete, the Doping Review Board, having strict regard to the principles set out in Rule 38.15, shall make a determination on whether there are exceptional / special circumstances in the case and, if so, into which category they fall, i.e., whether the exceptional circumstances demonstrate No Fault or No Negligence on the Athlete's part (see Rule 40.5(a)) or No Significant Fault or No Significant Negligence on the Athlete's part (see Rule 40.5(b)) or Substantial Assistance by the Athlete resulting in discovering or establishing an anti-doping rule violation or a criminal offence or breach of professional rules by another Person (see Rule 40.5(c)), or whether the special circumstances for a reduction of sanction for Specified Substances are met (see Rule 40.4).
-This determination shall be conveyed to the Member in writing by the General Secretary.

-- 21. If the Doping Review Board's determination is that there are no exceptional / special circumstances in the case, the determination shall be binding on the relevant tribunal, which shall impose the sanction prescribed in Rule 40.
-The Member shall notify the IAAF and the Athlete in writing of the relevant tribunal's decision, which shall incorporate the Doping Review Board's determination, within 5 working days of the decision being made. - 22.
-If the Doping Review Board's determination is that there are exceptional / special circumstances in the case, the relevant tribunal shall decide the Athlete's sanction in accordance with Rule 40.4 or 40.5, consistent with the Doping Review Board's categorisation of the exceptional / special circumstances in Rule 38.20.
-The Member shall notify the IAAF and the Athlete of the relevant tribunal's decision in writing, within 5 working days of the decision being made, including full reasons for the sanction that it decides.
+Based on a review of the written materials submitted to it, including any further evidence or documents, or further explanation provided by the Athlete, the Doping Review Board shall make a determination on whether there are grounds to justify an elimination, reduction or suspension of the period of Ineligibility as the case may be and, if so, on what basis.
+This determination shall be conveyed to the Member in writing by the General Secretary. - 14.
+If the Doping Review Board's determination is that there are no grounds to justify an elimination, reduction or suspension of the period of Ineligibility, the determination shall be binding on the relevant tribunal, which shall impose the sanction prescribed in Rule 40.
+The Member shall notify the IAAF and the Athlete in writing of the relevant tribunal's decision, which shall incorporate the Doping Review Board's determination, within five working days of the decision being made.